Kotori316/QuarryPlus/temp_changelog.md

 ## LATEST 1.20.4

-* Support neoforge with network change
+* Fix item duplication in some conditions

 ---